Xatar: Controversies

 Xatar's debut album earned him the accusation of endangering young people.
 Since 26 February 2010, Alles oder Nix has been on List A of the indexed media.
 With Platz ins Geschäft, Eine Geschichte 1, Skit, Guck wie dein Herz klopft, Lauf weg, §31 and B.O.X. seven songs were classified as "youth endangering" by the Federal Department for Media Harmful to Young Persons.
 The songs have a "brutal" effect and incite "violence".
 From the point of view of the Review Board, Xatar presents the "exercise of violence as worthy of imitation" and a "violent assertion of one's own interests as an alternativeless concept of action".
 Due to the I-perspective used, it acquires a "model character for young recipients".
 The "rather descriptive, partly socially critical texts of the other songs are not able to create an overall context that would be suitable to absorb the statements relevant to indexing and give them a different meaning."

 In the summer of 2016, a man in front of Xatar's hookah lounge Bar Noon was attacked by several men.
 In addition to knife wounds, he also suffered a fractured skull.
 Since the men involved were associated with Xatar and the injured man with the musician KC Rebell, some tabloid media spoke of a "rapper war".
 There had been public disputes between the two hip-hop musicians some time before, after Xatar had claimed that KC Rebell had wanted to join Alles or Nix Records a year earlier.
 After the incident, the Cologne District Court issued an arrest warrant against Xatar for attempted manslaughter and assault.
 He surrendered on 23 August 2016, referring to having been on his way back from a Hanover festival at the time of the crime.
 The arrest warrant was ultimately lifted.

+Death

+Xatar was found dead in his apartment in Cologne, Germany, on 8 May 2025.
+He was 43.
+After his death, it was revealed that he had suffered a stroke in 2021.
+Following the stroke, he had lost 50 kg (110 lbs) in order to improve his health.
+On May 15, he was buried in the Muslim section of Bonn's Nordfriedhof cemetery.